Thursday, October 27, 2011

 Monastery under restoration.

 The easiest way to reach Izamal is by driving up the four-lane toll highway 180D from Cancun.
-The first time we visited Izamal we turned at the exit that is closer to Mérida.
-The next time, we turned off at the exit closer to Valladolid – which made for an interesting trip along a narrow winding road, through three very small pueblos, Kantunil, Sudzal, and Juan Pablo.
+The first time we visited Izamal, we turned at the exit that is closer to Mérida.
+The next time, we turned off at the exit closer to Valladolid, which made for an interesting trip along a narrow winding road, through three very small pueblos: Kantunil, Sudzal, and Juan Pablo.

-Marketplace in centre of Izamal
+Marketplace in the centre of Izamal

-Eventually we arrived at the centre of Izamal, a lovely little town settled in the early 1540’s by the Spanish.
+Eventually, we arrived at the centre of Izamal, a lovely little town settled in the early 1540s by the Spanish.
 During the time of the Spanish conquest of Yucatan (1527-1547), Izamal was one of the largest and most beautiful cities on the peninsula.
 The city was considered by the Mayans to be the home of Kinich Kakmo, a manifestation of the sun god, and of the god Itzam Na.
 Following the capture of Izamal by the Spanish, the local population was ordered to dismantle the top of the enormous pyramid in the center of the city.
 Upon the flattened pyramid, at the place where previously had stood the sanctuary of the god Itzam Na, the inhabitants were then directed to erect the new monastery and the church.

 Our car, and a horse-drawn carriage at Kinich temple

-After visiting the monastery we decided to find a restaurant in Izamal for lunch, as the drive back to the bigger city of Valladolid would take about another 45 minutes and we were starving.
+After visiting the monastery, we decided to find a restaurant in Izamal for lunch, as the drive back to the bigger city of Valladolid would take about another 45 minutes, and we were starving.
 We happened upon the only sign that we could see that said restaurante.

 Wow!
 Was it cool!
-The Restaurante Kinich (named after the Mayan Sun God Kinich Kak Mo) is about a block off the city square, with a pretty entrance, and a large cool palapa-covered interior.
+The Restaurante Kinich (named after the Mayan Sun God Kinich Kak Mo) is about a block off the city square, with a pretty entrance and a large, cool, palapa-covered interior.
 Delicious smells wafted out of the kitchen.
-Inside the restaurant was a smaller hut with three traditionally dressed Mayan ladies sitting on large rocks, hand-making tortillas over a very hot wood burning fire.
+Inside the restaurant was a smaller hut with three traditionally dressed Mayan ladies sitting on large rocks, hand-making tortillas over a very hot wood-burning fire.
 The food was fabulous.
 It has become our favourite place to have lunch on our road trips to Izamal.

 Ladies making tortillas inside Restaurante Kinich

 After lunch (with much discussion about directions between my navigator and me) we decided to try and find the Kinich Kak Mo temple ruins.
-We drove around and around this very small town – only to discover that the temple was right next to the Restaurante Kinich where we had had our fabulous lunch!
-It turns out that my navigator was right all along – and I once again was 180 degrees out on my directions!
+We drove around and around this very small town, only to discover that the temple was right next to the Restaurante Kinich, where we had had our fabulous lunch!
+It turns out that my navigator was right all along, and I once again was 180 degrees out on my directions!
 (Okay, I said it!
 You were right!)

 We have returned to Izamal several times with friends, and every time it is just as enjoyable as the first time.
 Road trips!
 Love 'em.